Can medication trigger Sweet’s syndrome?

 Why does medication trigger Sweet’s syndrome in some people?

-Drug-induced Sweet’s syndrome is often caused by hypersensitivity reaction, but it can sometimes happen for other reasons too, e.g. a treatment that increases white cell production, or causes hormonal changes.
+Drug-induced Sweet’s syndrome is sometimes a hypersensitivity reaction to medication, but it can happen for other reasons too, e.g. a treatment causing hormonal changes.
 Read more here.

-What is hypersensitivity reaction, and is it the same as allergic reaction?
+Is hypersensitivity reaction exactly the same as allergic reaction?

-No. Hypersensitivity reaction is not the same as allergic reaction.
+No, not always.
+Allergic reaction is a type of hypersensitivity reaction, but not all hypersensitivity reactions are the same as allergic reaction.

 The most common type of allergy is an IgE-mediated allergy.
 This is an adverse reaction that the body has to a particular substance that is foreign to the body, e.g. a food, pollen, or pet hair, that does not normally cause harm.
 This substance is known as an allergen (a type of antigen).
 Allergic reaction occurs when the immune system mistakes an allergen for a foreign invader such as a bacteria or virus.
 The adaptive immune system then quickly produces allergen-specific immunoglobulin E (IgE) antibodies in response to this, in order to fight the allergen off.
 Chemicals such as histamine are also produced, with the overall immune response causing the symptoms of allergy.